Key Breed Facts

 With this said, they are a good choice for families because in the right hands and with the correct amount of early socialisation, the Portuguese Water Dog is easy to train.
 They become valuable members of a household and like nothing more than to be involved in everything that goes on around them.
 However, they are high-energy dogs and as such they do better when living with people who lead active, outdoor lives and where one person usually stays at home when everyone else is out of the house so that they always have company.
 If left to their own devices for too long, a Portuguese Water Dog might develop separation anxiety which often sees these dogs mouthing things they find around the home which is very much the "retriever" trait in them.

 Because they are so intelligent, a PWD needs to be given the right amount of mental stimulation every day otherwise a dog could develop some unwanted and destructive behavioural issues around the home.
 They thrive in a country environment because they love being outside and more especially around water.
-However, care has to be taken when walking a PWD anywhere near any dangerous watercourses just in case they decide to jump in.
+However, care must be taken when walking a PWD anywhere near any dangerous watercourses just in case they decide to jump in.

 Portuguese Water Dogs have proved themselves to excel in many canine sports, but they are also often used as therapy dogs working in hospitals, hospices and schools.
 They are also frequently used as hearing dogs, assistance dog and mobility dogs that help people with household tasks they are unable to do themselves.